spiritLHLS/ecs/README_EN.md

 ## Foreword

+**If there is a system/architecture that is not listed in this project, or if there is a bug that cannot be detected in this project's tests, or if the tests do not want to magically change the local configuration and want to minimize environmental changes**

-**For systems/architectures not listed below please try [https://github.com/oneclickvirt/ecs](https://github.com/oneclickvirt/ecs) for testing**
+**Please try [https://github.com/oneclickvirt/ecs](https://github.com/oneclickvirt/ecs) for testing**

 Support system: